 No fires are allowed in campsites

 We will have a fire ban for the entirety of the event.
 This is a hard rule and will be enforced.
-Thanks in advance for the understanding.
-We are in a mega-drought and don’t want to start a forest fire.
+Thanks in advance for your understanding.
+We want to respect the land and don’t want to start a forest fire.

 Finally, Leave No Trace

-Read more about the 7 principles of Leave No Trace and help us make this an event that creates as little impact on the land as possible:https://www.nps.gov/articles/leave-no-trace-seven-principles.htm
+Read more about the seven principles of Leave No Trace and help us make this an event that creates as little impact on the land as possible:https://www.nps.gov/articles/leave-no-trace-seven-principles.htm

 As a reminder...